 Emergency Food Pantries

-Emergency food pantries are located at Casa San Francisco and Seton Center.
+Emergency food pantries are located at our Main Office, Kent Office, Sussex Office, Casa San Francisco, and Seton Center.
 Staffed by volunteers and stocked with donated food and USDA commodities, the pantry provides 3-4 days of food for persons who are in crisis and cannot buy food.

 HOW TO GET HELP